davidbody/polk-city-tax-base/pitch/index.md

 * Industrial
 * Agricultural

-I was curious about how Polk City's property tax base compares to other nearby cities.
+I was curious about how Polk City's property tax base compares to other cities in Polk County.

 ---